theyokohamalife/theyokohamalife/README.md

 ## 🦾 Open-Source Projects I'm Working On

-1. [Our Japan Life](https://github.com/ourjapanlife): Find a Doc is a database to help foreign residents find healthcare and other services in their native languages.
+1. [Find a Doc](https://github.com/ourjapanlife): Find a Doc is a database to help foreign residents find healthcare and other services in their native languages.

     Key Responsibilities:
     * Creator and tech lead